H-R-B-Y/push_swap_rewrite/ideas.md

-instead of relying soly on LIS to find the items to not move. we can keep rotating the stack, moving different items to the top to find the best place to start sorting???

-increasing the LIS means less moves in general, so we can find the lis for any given item in the stack.

-this would give us the ultimate LIS?
+Need to check the best LIS is actualy worth performing

+this check needs to be:
+distance from the top (min of the index and the (len - index -1)) plus the difference between the best LIS previous best

+because we cannot pass metadata to the function we need to track the index and the LIS length at the same time.

+otherwise we could harm the performance by doing excess rotations when it is not explicitly necessary.